 Address: Butembo, DRC.
-Date of UN designation: 29 March 2007.

 Other information: Privately-owned airline, operates out of Butembo.
 Since December 2008, BAL no longer holds an aircraft operating license in the DRC.

 Additional information from the narrative summary of reasons for listing provided by the Sanctions Committee: